 To navigate this topic despite the morass just described, I must simplify.
 When I use the term “the wealthy” in this blog, I am referring to people whose abundance of wealth is several standard deviations above the mean wherever they live.

 Money can’t buy love nor many valuable things.
 By no means is the amount of wealth one accumulates a measure of the character or value of a person.
-Truly fulfilling and meritorious lives can be lived without accumulating wealth, and it may even be true that a staring artist can produce valuable art a satiated person cannot.
+Truly fulfilling and meritorious lives can be lived without accumulating wealth, and it may even be true that a starving artist can produce valuable art a satiated person cannot.

 Creating wealth also has moral implications.
 A moral person will, if physically and mentally capable, produce more than he or she consumes.
 A moral family will, if physically and mentally capable, produce more than the family consumes.
 There are at least two parts to this moral obligation.
-First, not producing enough for oneself or one’s family imposes a burden on others to produce the things that person or family consumes.
+First, not producing enough for oneself or one’s family imposes a burden on others to produce the things that a person or family consumes.
 (Choosing to be a burden is a bad choice.)
 Second, when one caps production at the bare minimum, he or she is shirking a responsibility to help provide for the physically or mentally disabled.

 So, if able, anyone who consumes resources should create resources, i.e., people are obliged to create or facilitate the creation of wealth.
 People can do their part in wealth creation in many and varied ways.
 For example, stay-at-home parents not only create human capital when they raise healthy and capable children (and human capital is the ultimate resource), they facilitate the production of wealth by the parent who works outside the home.
 The wealth I have created is in large part attributable to the tremendous job my wife did in this role on both counts.

 Another moral aspect of wealth creation is that it very often, if not always, has positive and negative consequences.
 Even before carbon dioxide emissions were considered a negative externality, coal mining resulted in people living off the modern equivalent of $1 a day while wracked by untreatable pain, polluted skies, black lung disease, back-breaking and dangerous labor, and the depletion of natural resources.
-The industrial revolution which was made possible by coal production periodic relieved humanity from famines and plagues, massive infant mortality and short life expectancies, and enabled the modern technological wonders humans now enjoy.
+The industrial revolution which was made possible by coal production periodically relieved humanity from famines and plagues, massive infant mortality and short life expectancy, and enabled the modern technological wonders humans now enjoy.

 Many people would add to the above list of externalities.
 For example, the use of coal fostered factory labor.
 Factory labor was dehumanizing, sometimes led to child labor, and caused many to leave their idyllic farm lives.
 Despite these negative results, people took factory jobs because they could live a better life than would be possible with their other alternatives.
 One should realize that having young children working on farms was already necessary for survival.
-At first there was nothing unnatural about children working as they had always done.
-Child labor only became dispensable after the factory machines (made possible and available by capitalism) improved the productivity of ordinary workers, so they could produce enough to provide for their families.
+At first, there was nothing unnatural about children working as they had always done.
+Child labor only became dispensable after the factory machines (made possible and available by capitalism) improved the productivity of ordinary workers so they could produce enough to provide for their families.
 Even then, there was not enough productivity to dispense with all child labor.
 The first child labor laws restricted the employment of children younger than 9 years old, and the next wave of laws only required employers to provide a certain amount of education to young workers.
-It took more than 100 years for capitalism to produce sufficient productivity per worker, so the legal age of an adult could be set at 18.
+It took more than 100 years for capitalism to produce sufficient productivity per worker so the legal age of an adult could be set at 18.

 While I’m not a big fan of Thomas Hobbs, he got some things right.
 When speaking of the effects of war in Leviathan (1651), Hobbs wrote this: